rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 ![Images](./images/models-in-mm-portal.jpg)

-Later registered models can be used to create a scoring service.
-We learn more about this and the Model Management portal in later labs.

 Before we finish this lab, let's just briefly go over how to programmatically do what we did above by using the Azure CLI instead of the Workbench GUI.
 Go to **File > Open Command Prompt** from Workbench and enter `az ml history list -o table` to get the history of runs.
 Select a particular run by copying its `Run_id` then paste it into the following command to see artifacts from a given run:

 ```